pingcap/docs/check-before-deployment.md

             tuned-adm profile balanced-tidb-optimal
             ```

-    + Method two: Configure in scripts.
+    + Method two: Configure using scripts.
 Skip this method if you already use method one.

         1. Execute the `grubby` command to see the default kernel version: